erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 # Compiler news
 * Add compile attribute `-nifs()` to empower compiler and loader with information     about   which functions may be overridden as NIFs by `erlang:load_nif/2`.
-    Improved and more detailed error messages when binary construction with the binary syntax fails.
+* Improved and more detailed error messages when binary construction with the binary syntax fails.
 This applies both for error messages in the shell and for `erl_error:format_exception/3,4`.

-# Crypto
+# Crypto and OpenSSL 3.0
-`crypto:hash_equals/2` which is a constant time comparision of hashvalues.
+Text to be included.....

 # Dialyzer